surya0180/turtle-chat/README.md

 **Turtle Chat: Built with the philosophy that meaningful conversations take their time.
 Slow and steady, just like the turtle, it’s designed to be reliable and thoughtful, ensuring every message counts.**

-Welcome to **Turtle Chat**, a modern and secure chat application that simplifies the way users connect and communicate.
+Welcome to **Turtle Chat**, a modern and secure chatting application that simplifies the way users connect and communicate.
 With OTP-based login, chatroom creation, real-time messaging, and scalable architecture, Turtle Chat provides a seamless and efficient chatting experience.

 ## 📝 Table of Contents